 Terrell Davis served as the Interim Director of the DSA Dance for the 2017/2018 school year, and now serves as the Artistic Director for Denver School of the Arts Classical and Contemporary Pre-Professional Dance Program.
 He is also the Founder/Artistic Director of the Davis Contemporary Dance Company.
 He was born and raised in Chicago, Illinois.
 He has a B.A. in Political Science and a minor in dance from Western Illinois University (WIU).
 His dance training began at Lincoln Park High school in Chicago with Efe McWorter.
 He was a full scholarship student at the Joseph Holmes Chicago Dance Theatre.
 At JHCDT he trained with Rodni Williams who introduced him to the Horton Technique.
 Mr. Davis was also a full scholarship student at the American Dance Festival, for two consecutive summers.
 At WIU he trained with Candice Winters-March, Heidi Clemmons, and Denise Breakfield.
 Was award Outstanding Student Performer at the AMrican College Dance Association.
 He also Co-Directed the Gwendolyn Brooks Cultural Center Dance Troupe with Keesha Jackson and was a member of the University Dance Theatre.

-He got his professional start with the Dayton Contemporary Dance Company where he was mentored by Terrence Greene, and worked with the legendary artist Sherri “Sparkle” Williams.
+He got his professional start with the Dayton Contemporary Dance Company with the blessing of Founder Jeraldyne Blunden, and worked with the legendary artist Sherri “Sparkle” Williams.
 His journey then brought him to Denver, where he danced with the Cleo Parker-Robinson Dance Ensemble, where he danced for six years.
 He was a principle dancer and also served as Assistant Rehearsal Director for the company.
-While at CPRD he danced many lead roles and also worked and trained with many great teachers and choreographers such as Milton Myers, Donald Mckayle, David Rousseve, Nejla Yatkin, Christopher Huggins, Ronald K Brown, Darrell Grand Moultrie, Kevin Iega Jeff, Gary Abbott, Marceline Freeman, Randy Brooks, Susan Richardson, Miljenko V. Banovic, Jelon Vieira, Kris Kehl, and Robert Sher-Machherndl just to name a few.
+While at CPRD he danced many lead roles and also worked and trained with great teachers and choreographers such as Milton Myers, Donald Mckayle, David Rousseve, Nejla Yatkin, Christopher Huggins, Ronald K Brown, Darrell Grand Moultrie, Kevin Iega Jeff, Gary Abbott, Marceline Freeman, Randy Brooks, Susan Richardson, Miljenko V. Banovic, Jelon Vieira, Kris Kehl, and Robert Sher-Machherndl just to name a few.
 He also danced with Moraporvida Contemporary Dance Company.
 His work as a Royal Caribbean Dancer/Dance Captain allowed him to dance and travel the world with one of the leading cruise lines with Royal Caribbean Productions.
 He appeared and was featured in the Starz on Demand “I like the Way You Move” Halloween commercial in 2010 and in Kaia Kena’s music video “It’s Right.”
 He also choreographed the lyric video for Brazilian artist Paolo Meola’s “Sweet Lie.”